Stewart will spend summer in Warner Robbins, Georgia with the U.S. Air Force

 Off Karona Roach's 19 points, UMES cut 20-point deficit to two

-UMES Women's Basketball versus Old Dominion University in Norfolk, Va.
-(Photos by Megan Raymond)
+UMES Women's Basketball versus Norfolk State University in the MEAC Tournament in Norfolk, Va.
+(Photos by Mark Sutton)

-Fred Batchelor enters his tenth season as women's basketball head coach at the University of Maryland Eastern Shore.
+Fred Batchelor enters his eleventh season as women's basketball head coach at the University of Maryland Eastern Shore.

 With a team of primarily underclassmen, the Lady Hawks finished 8-20 overall and 4-12 in conference play.
 Freshmen Ashleigh Claybrooks and Alexis Udoji earned a place on the All-MEAC Rookie Team, combining to earn four MEAC Rookie of the Week honors.
 The Lady Hawks proved themselves one of the best teams in the state of Maryland by defeating Towson, UMBC and, Morgan State at the Hytche Athletic Center.